Effects of Hurricane Wilma in Florida: Palm Beach County

 In Boynton Beach, several schools received damage, mainly limited to downed trees, fences, and signs, as well as missing roof tiles and broken windows, though a few schools were damaged more severely.
 Fallen utility poles blocked the entrance to a gated community and one fell onto Interstate 95.
 A number of businesses and residences were effected, with 896 homes damaged and 56 destroyed.
 The roof of a Sam's Club crumpled and landed at Interstate 95 and Hypoluxo Road.
 Three deaths occurred in Boynton Beach, one from a falling sliding glass door, another due to a collision at an intersection with the traffic lights out of service, and the third from a boy touching a downed power line.
 Throughout the city, Wilma left approximately $100 million in damage.
 A total of 58 homes were damaged in Gulf Stream.
 The storm left approximately $1.5 million in damage in Gulf Stream, with $1 million to private property and business and $500,000 to the town's infrastructure.
 In Highland Beach, between 50 and 55 residential units had broken windows, while at least 40 suffered roof damage.
 A total of 372 dwellings were impacted by the storm.
-Damage was minor, reaching only $35,000, while clean-up and repair costs was estimated at $142,475.
+Damage was minor, reaching only about $35,000.

-Strong winds also lashed Delray Beach.
-At the city hall, a 30-ton air-conditioning unit detached from the building, damaging the interior and portions of the roof.
+Delray Beach's city hall experienced some interior and roof damage after a 30-ton air-conditioning unit detached from the building.
 The doors to the ports at a local fire station were ripped off and subsequently replaced.
 A portion of the roof at Old School Square was lost, while minor ceiling damage occurred at several city parks.
 At the tennis center, trees, fences, and cabanas were knocked over.
-Several trees and the modern romantic garden at the Morikami Museum and Japanese Gardens were destroyed, while the museum and cafe complex suffered roof damage.
+Several trees and the modern romantic garden at the Morikami Museum and Japanese Gardens were destroyed, while the museum and café complex suffered roof damage.
 Similar impacts occurred at the American Orchid Society Visitors Center and Botanical Garden, which was closed to the public for about one month.
 Wilma effected 917 homes, 79 of which were completely wrecked.
-The roof of a condominium was blown off and broke its pieces, which scattered across the property.
+The roof of a condominium was blown off and broke into pieces.
 Overall, damage in Delray Beach was estimated at between $100 million and $150 million, with $8 million to public buildings.